sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 |GP0         |       |     |

-## test inputs outputs using WiringPi
+## Test inputs and outputs using WiringPi

 WiringPI has two numbering schemes for the GPIO pins.